appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ## Listing of Schemas and Attributes

-Process flow allows a defined tree view listing structure for managing and viewing defined Schema, Attributes and Actions associated with it.
+processflow allows a defined tree view listing structure for managing and viewing defined Schema, Attributes and Actions associated with it.

 To view the listing of Schemas and Attribute,  navigate to the following section:

-(a) Go to Portal and Navigate to **Designer > Process Flow** module.
+(a) Go to Portal and Navigate to **Designer > processflow** module.

 (b) Go to [desiger](/processflow/designer-processflow/) section and Drag the required App Node.